 They offer discounts for AAA members and for AARP members.
 They also accept vision insurance from most major plans, including:

 Warby Parker is best known for selling stylish eyeglasses and sunglasses online and in retail stores.

 They also carry a nice selection of contact lenses online, including their own brand of daily lenses: Scout by Warby Parker.
-They make it easy for you to check out Scout.
-A 6-day supply can be purchased at the trial price of $5.
+They make it easy for you to check out Scout but talk to your eye doctor to make sure this option covers your prescription and eye needs.

 Warby Parker sells daily, biweekly, and monthly lenses from brands such as:

 If cost is an issue, you can set up interest-free monthly payments for your lenses by selecting Affirm at checkout.

 You can also use the highly rated Warby Parker app for iOS to shop for contacts and eyeglasses.

 When choosing an online contact lens retailer, be sure to check out their reputation.
 Even the best business is bound to have some bad reviews.
 However, if reviews are consistently negative, particularly about a specific issue, that can be a red flag.
 Also take note of review dates.